-- The first pillar, or Pillar 1, defines the regulatory minimum capital requirements by providing rules and regulations for measurement of Credit Risk, Market Risk and Operational Risk.
-The Bank calculates its minimum capital requirements for Credit Risks based on the Standardised Approach.
-For Operational Risk CBCAN uses the Simplified Standardised Approach('SSA'); - The second pillar, or Pillar 2, deals with the risk profile and management of the Bank.
-In the Internal Capital Adequacy Assessment Process ('ICAAP'), CBCAN reviews its own funds together with its risk profile (evaluating its Capital Adequacy).
-Part of these reviews consist of stressing CBCAN's business model using severe, yet plausible stress scenarios.
-These firm-wide stress tests consider all material risks and business activities of CBCAN and cover a wide scope of scenarios.
+- The first pillar, or Pillar 1, defines the regulatory minimum capital requirements by providing rules and regulations for measurement of Credit Risk, Market Risk, Credit Valuation Adjustments ('CVA') and Operational Risk.
+The Bank calculates its minimum capital requirements for Credit Risks based on the Standardized Approach ('SA').
+For Operational Risk CBCA uses the Simplified Standardized Approach ('SSA').
+For CVA, the reduced version of basic approach ('BA') is applied; - The second pillar, or Pillar 2, addresses the risk profile and management of the Bank.
+In the Internal Capital Adequacy Assessment Process ('ICAAP'), CBCA reviews its own funds together with its risk profile (evaluating its Capital Adequacy).
+These reviews include stress-testing CBCA's business model using severe, yet plausible stress scenarios.
+These firm-wide stress tests consider all material risks and business activities of CBCA and encompass a broad range of scenarios.
 The results are discussed by Senior Management ('SM') and the outcome is approved by the Board of Directors ('BOD').
 The ICAAP is also submitted to OSFI; and - The third pillar, or Pillar 3, aims to promote greater market discipline by enhancing transparency of information disclosure.
 It means that information on risks, risk management practices and capital adequacy should be publicly available to all relevant stakeholders.